xxyzzzq/quex/doc/source/basic-concepts/lexical-state-machine.rst

     A lexeme is a sequence of lexatoms that matches a pattern associated with a category of meaning.

+If the input into an analyzer state machine is text and it is not converted, then the lexatom is equivalent to the established term 'code unit'.
+If further, the input encoding describes characters by a code unit each, then the term lexatom is equivalent to 'character' in its very traditional meaning.
+Under all circumstances, a 'lexatom' denotes what triggers state transitions in the analyzer's state machine.

 Lexatoms are stored as a sequence in a buffer, so that they can be accessed quickly by the analyzer.
 Loading greater chunks of lexatoms into a buffer is